lukacupic/Trading-Bot/README.md

 # TradingAPI

-A desktop bot using brokerage API to perform semi-automated stock trading
+A demo software bot using brokerage API to perform semi-automated stock trading.

-_Work in progress..._